Bayerische Biere – Bavarian Beers

 Spaten Oktoberfest

-Pouring a warm copper colour, Spaten Oktoberfestbier offers up aromas of caramel and earthy bread.
-Caramel and honey mingle on the palate, with fresh, crisp hop notes to balance the initial sweet flavours.
+Pouring a warm copper color, Spaten Oktoberfestbier offers up aromas of caramel and earthy bread.
+Caramel and honey mingle on the palate, with fresh, crisp hop notes to balance the initial sweet flavors.

 • Weltenburger Anno 1050 Märzen